BekahHW/BekahHW.github.io/_posts/2022-11-10-This Week in DevRel: Planning and Progress.md

 Another part of the planning process I worked on this week was community campaigns.
 It might seem like creating simple discussion posts doesn’t require that much time, but if you want to weave a story of information, listen to what the community wants and needs, and create plans to act on those wants and needs, you have to research and create space for meaningful conversations with consistency.
 A lot of times that means building out posts ahead of time and implementing them when the situation is right.

 As I build out these processes and think more holistically about all the things that I’m creating, I want to find a way to make this a smooth and repeatable process.
 It’s not something I’ve thought deeply about, but I hope that as I build in time to think through these things, I’ll be able to share more about that here.
-And that we can maybe even have a conversation about it :wink:
+And that we can maybe even have a conversation about it.